nascarjake/luminary/README.md

 > **Note**
 > No need for Node.js or Python unless you plan on running custom functions that require them.

 ---

+## Getting Started

+Watch our [Demo Video](https://www.youtube.com/watch?v=g46q1IjClz8) to see Luminary in action!
+Then follow these steps:

+1. Install Luminary using the instructions above
+2. Download an example profile from our [profile-examples](profile-examples) directory
+3. Launch Luminary and go to "Manage Profiles"
+4. Import the downloaded profile
+5. Explore the pre-configured assistants and functions that come with the profile

+Each example profile is designed to showcase different capabilities of Luminary.
+Check the [profile-examples/README.md](profile-examples/README.md) for detailed information about each example.

+---